kimmknight/rdpx/README.md

 * Use a Remote Desktop Gateway server.
   Requires Windows Server.

-* On your router, port-forward TCP/8080 and TCP/3389 to running rdpx.
+* On your router, port-forward TCP/8080 and TCP/3389 to the host running rdpx.
   **Extreme security risk, do not actually do this.**